On algebraically closed fields with a distinguished subfield: Classification and independence

-\begin{example} The theory of $\omega$-free PAC fields was shown to be non-simple by Chatzidakis \cite{Chatzidakis1999}, as it is PAC and unbounded, and NSOP$_1$ by Chernikov and Ramsey \cite{Chernikov2016}.
-Thus $ACF_{\omega\text{-free PAC}}$ is NSOP$_1$ from \cref{nsop1}, and non simple as the theory of $\omega$-free PAC fields is interpretable in $ACF_{\omega\text{-free PAC}}$. \end{example}
+\begin{corollary} The theory of $\omega$-free PAC fields was shown to be non-simple by Chatzidakis \cite{Chatzidakis1999}, as it is PAC and unbounded, and NSOP$_1$ by Chernikov and Ramsey \cite{Chernikov2016}.
+Thus, $ACF_{\omega\text{-free PAC}}$ is NSOP$_1$ and non-simple as the theory of $\omega$-free PAC fields is interpretable in $ACF_{\omega\text{-free PAC}}$. \end{corollary}